jaszberenyisz/freeradius_log_analyzer/README.md

 Installation:

-Copy all the program file to basically any directory you would like to.
+Copy all the program files basically to any directory you would like to.